 Because crickets are attracted to warmth, they are most likely to be found in kitchens or near sources of warmth, such as the furnace or water heater.
 Once inside, they also can burrow into cracks and behind baseboards.

 The House Cricket (Acheta domesticus):

 - About 3/4 to 1 inch long.

-- has a light yellowish-brown body with 3 dark bands on the head and long, pointed wings.
+- This cricket has a light yellowish-brown body with 3 dark bands on the head and long, pointed wings.